jensrossbach/node-red-contrib-sony-audio-control/docs/sony-audio-filter.md

 ## Configuration
 In the configuration page of the node, you can choose the name of the node (if no name is provided, the default name will be "filter: _list of filters_").
 Additionally there is a list of filters which can be extended or reduced as needed.
 Use the button under the list to add new filters, use the 'x' button on the right side of each filter to delete it or drag the filter rows to reorder the list.
 Each filter gets a dedicated output assigned which is indicated on the right side of the filter.
 Via the dropdown box, you can select the filter, some filters have further selection possibilities.

+The powered and standby filters provide an additional checkbox "only if true".
+If checked, a message is only sent if the `msg.payload` is true.
+This is most useful when using in combination with an event node and you only want to be triggered if the device actually switched to powered or standby state (without evaluating the result).

+The sound settings filter provides an additional dropdown box to select the setting you want to filter for.

 ## Input
 The filter node expects the output messages from a request node or an event node as input.
 It will then process the messages according to the selected filters and produce output messages accordingly.